eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 In the center of this ecosystem is the **Wallet Unit**, shown in the middle in blue.
 [Section 6.5](#65-trust-throughout-a-wallet-instance-lifecycle) describes the interactions between the Wallet Unit and other roles in the ecosystem in the lifecycle of a Wallet Unit, namely installation, activation, management, and de-installation.

 A Wallet Unit is a unique configuration of a Wallet Solution, including a Wallet Instance and one or more WSCA/WSCDs, provided by a **Wallet Provider**.
 The Wallet Instance is an instance of the Wallet Provider's Wallet Solution.
-Figure 6 positions the Wallet Provider above the Wallet Unit and depicts the Wallet Provider Registrar located in the lower right corner for each Member State.
+Figure 6 positions the Wallet Provider above the Wallet Unit and depicts the Wallet Provider Trusted List Provider located in the lower right corner for each Member State.
 [Section 6.2](#62-trust-throughout-a-wallet-solution-lifecycle) elaborates on the interactions among these entities throughout the lifecycle of a Wallet Solution and Wallet Provider, including processes such as registration and potential scenarios of withdrawal or suspension.

 One of the main functions of the Wallet Unit is to handle the User's PID(s) and attestations.
 The PID(s) are issued by **PID Providers** and the attestations by **Attestation Providers**, shown to the left of the Wallet Unit in Figure 1.
-Like Wallet Providers, PID Providers and Attestation Providers are registered by a **PID Provider Registrar** or by an **Attestation Provider Registrar** before they can interact with a Wallet Unit, and before a Relying Party can verify the PID(s) or attestation those Providers issue.
+Like Wallet Providers, PID Providers and Attestation Providers are registered by a **PID Provider Trusted List Provider** or by an **Attestation Provider Trusted List Provider** before they can interact with a Wallet Unit, and before a Relying Party can verify the PID(s) or attestation those Providers issue.
 As a result of the registration, a PID Provider or an Attestation Provider receives an access certificate from a **PID Provider Access Certificate Authority (CA)** or from an **Attestation Provider Access CA,** accordingly.
 [Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle) describes interactions between these roles in the lifecycle of a PID Provider or an Attestation Provider, namely registration, and possibly withdrawal and suspension.

 After receiving one or more PIDs or attestations, a Wallet Unit can present User attributes from these attestations to **Relying Parties**.
 On the right-hand side of the Wallet Unit, figure 6 shows the Relying Parties.
 Relying Parties are registered by a **Relying Party Registrar** in their Member State.
 As a result of the registration, a Relying Party receives an access certificate from a **Relying Party Access CA**.
 [Section 6.4](#64-trust-throughout-a-relying-party-lifecycle) describes interactions between these roles in the lifecycle of a Relying Party, namely registration, and possibly de-registration.